fvaleri/strimzi-debugging/sessions/006/README.md

 java.io.IOException: No space left on device
 ```

-Even if not all pods are failed, we still need to increase the volume size of all brokers because the storage configuration is shared.
+Even if not all pods are failed, we still need to increase the volume size of all servers because the storage configuration is shared.
 **Before deleting the Kafka cluster, make sure that delete claim storage configuration is set to false in Kafka resource.**

 ```sh